 Yes, even the bills were a constant reminder of what we no longer had in our arms.

-They persisted for several years, but believe it or not, blessings came from those bills too.
-Someone in our church told our pastor to bring in our largest medical bill.
+Those kinds of calls persisted for several years, but believe it or not, blessings came from those bills too.
+Someone in our church told our pastor to bring in our largest medical bill so they could take care of it.
 We did and later learned that The Shriners had paid for it.
+Several co-workers of my husband collected almost a thousand dollars and donated it to us to help us pay some of the bills.
+My precious Mom helped with a few as well.
+Little bit by little bit, we began chipping away at the bills.

 That was God.
 He is always faithful.